rails-girls-summer-of-code/summer-of-code/guide/coaching.md

 Coaching a team does take quite a bit of time and effort, so coaches must be committed to being available to help their team.
 However, we absolutely support coaches teaming up and helping their students on a roster.

-If you consider becoming a Rails Girls Summer of Code Coach, the following guide will help you figure out if you have what it takes and how you can get involved.
+If you consider becoming a Rails Girls Summer of Code Coach, the following guide will help you figure out if this is something for you and how you can get involved.

-<strong>Note: we're currently getting ready for the next edition of RGSoC, so we don't yet have a timeline or application guidelines for 2019.
-We'll share more information as soon as possible.</strong>
+<strong>Note: This year’s program will look a little different as we <a href="../blog/2019-03-21-the-future-of-rgsoc">focus on our rebranding</a>.
+For this reason, we will not have any sponsored teams, but we're still committed to connecting volunteers who want to work on open source through our network and social media.
+If you're interested in supporting a team of volunteers in your community, send an email to our <a href="https://groups.google.com/forum/#!forum/rails-girls-summer-of-code-community">community mailing list</a> stating that you are offering your help as a coach.
+You can also spread the word by mentioning us on Twitter (<a href="http://www.twitter.com/RailsGirlsSoC">@RailsGirlsSoC</a>); we’ll retweet and help you connect with prospective students.
+Don't hesitate to reach out to us <a href="mailto:contact@rgsoc.org">by email</a> if you have any questions!</strong>

 <h2>Coach Guide</h2>